 And we’ve included a few default options in the dropdown.
 Feel free to adjust them if there’s any that you feel like are missing.

-And along those lines, you also might run into some situations where you use this Delete + Redirect option.
-It’s also really common that you end up with some outdated pages that could be retired.
+And along those lines, you also might run into situations where you use this Delete + Redirect option.
+It’s not uncommon to end up with some outdated pages that could be retired.
+With websites, we’re often quick to remember to add new pages, but it’s easy to overlook retiring pages as our programs change or the way we serve our community changes.

 And the final option here, Broken Feature.
 This is what you’re going to use if you spot anything that’s broken on any of your pages.
 That could be something not loading correctly or a form not working as expected.
 And depending on what’s broken, you may need to tap in some programming help to get things fixed.